R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 ```
 This is the [remote attestation](enclaves.md#remote-attestation), an object which proves certain information about the
 enclave that has been loaded.
 The private key that corresponds to the "Public encryption key" (printed above) is only
 available inside the enclave.
-Our client will use the "Public encryption key" key to encrypt data to send into the enclave.
+Our client will use the "Public encryption key" to encrypt data to send into the enclave.

 You can proceed to [Run the client](#run-the-client) when you see the following output: